-We analyze automakers' test results for fuel economy and emissions as reported to the U.S. Environmental Protection Agency and the California Air Resources Board, along with other specifications reported by automakers.
-We estimate pollution from vehicle manufacturing, from the production and distribution of fuel and from vehicle tailpipes.
-We count air pollution, such as fine particles, nitrogen oxides, hydrocarbons and other pollutants according to the health problems caused by each pollutant.
-We then factor in greenhouse gases (such as carbon dioxide) and combine the emissions estimates into a Green Score that runs on a scale from 0 to 100.
-The top vehicle this year scores a 58, the average is 35 and the worst gas-guzzlers score around 17.
+we analyze automakers' test results for fuel economy and emissions as reported to the u.s. environmental protection agency and the california air resources board, along with other specifications reported by automakers. we estimate pollution from vehicle manufacturing, from the production and distribution of fuel and from vehicle tailpipes. we count air pollution, such as fine particles, nitrogen oxides, hydrocarbons and other pollutants according to the health problems caused by each pollutant. we then factor in greenhouse gases (such as carbon dioxide) and combine the emissions estimates into a green score that runs on a scale from 0 to 100. the top vehicle this year scores a 59, the average is 37 and the worst gas-guzzlers score around 17.

-We have made some changes to our methodology for 2013.
-An account of those changes can be found here.
-Our complete methodology report can be found here.
+we have made some changes to our methodology for 2014. an account of those changes can be found here. our complete methodology report can be found here.

-Vehicle and battery weights are used as the basis for estimating manufacturing and disposal impacts.
-Standardized, model-specific data on the environmental damage of vehicle manufacturing are not available.
-With this year’s methodology change, we draw from the vehicle life-cycle module of Argonne National Laboratory’s GREET model to generate weight-based estimates of impacts that vary by technology.
-For hybrid and electric vehicles, GREET accounts for the replacement batteries needed over the vehicle's lifetime.
-For hybrid vehicles with nickel metal hydride (Ni-MH) batteries, GREET assumes that the battery gets replaced once during a vehicle's lifetime.
-Anecdotal evidence suggests, however, that only a small fraction of hybrid owners have required battery replacements since the purchase of their vehicles.
-For 2013, we assume that a hybrid vehicle’s Ni-MH battery lasts the lifetime of the vehicle.
-For all other battery technologies, we revert to GREET's replacement assumptions.
+vehicle and battery weights are used as the basis for estimating manufacturing and disposal impacts. standardized, model-specific data on the environmental damage of vehicle manufacturing are not available. with this year’s methodology change, we draw from the vehicle life-cycle module of argonne national laboratory’s greet model to generate weight-based estimates of impacts that vary by technology. for hybrid and electric vehicles, greet accounts for the replacement batteries needed over the vehicle's lifetime.

-It is very difficult to estimate a damage cost for CO2 and other greenhouse gases.
-The damage due to global warming is just beginning to occur and the worst risks are largely in the future.
-Therefore, we cannot look back at the harm that has already occurred—as has been done for conventionally regulated pollutants such as NOx and PM—in order to estimate damage costs.
-However, because of the grave risks and growing concerns about greenhouse gas emissions, Green Book methodology initially gave global warming concerns equal weight to other forms of air pollution in determining our green vehicle ratings.
-Therefore, we assigned CO2 emissions a cost value such that, for the average model year 1998 light duty vehicle, approximately half of the overall environmental harm was associated with global warming risks and the other half is associated with the health effects of conventional air pollutants.
-We have kept the CO2 emissions damage cost constant over time.
-Consequently large gains in tailpipe pollution control and relatively minor fuel economy gains yield a roughly 70-30 split of damages between greenhouse gases and conventional pollutants on average for model year 2013.
+it is very difficult to estimate a damage cost for co2 and other greenhouse gases. the damage due to global warming is just beginning to occur and the worst risks are largely in the future. therefore, we cannot look back at the harm that has already occurred—as has been done for conventionally regulated pollutants such as nox and pm—in order to estimate damage costs. however, because of the grave risks and growing concerns about greenhouse gas emissions, green book methodology initially gave global warming concerns equal weight to other forms of air pollution in determining our green vehicle ratings. therefore, we assigned co2 emissions a cost value such that, for the average model year 1998 light duty vehicle, approximately half of the overall environmental harm was associated with global warming risks and the other half is associated with the health effects of conventional air pollutants. we have kept the co2 emissions damage cost constant over time. consequently large gains in tailpipe pollution control and relatively minor fuel economy gains yield a roughly 70-30 split of damages between greenhouse gases and conventional pollutants on average for model year 2014.

-Finally, to determine the class ranking symbols, we examined the range of EDX values within each vehicle class.
-Cutpoints were determined on the basis of the distribution unique to each class.
-In addition, for a model to earn a "superior" class rating, its Green Score must be better than the overall average Green Score, as well as being among the highest in its class.
-This year, the overall average EDX is 2.20¢/mi, corresponding to a Green Score of 35.
+finally, to determine the class ranking symbols, we examined the range of edx values within each vehicle class. cutpoints were determined on the basis of the distribution unique to each class. in addition, for a model to earn a "superior" class rating, its green score must be better than the overall average green score, as well as being among the highest in its class. this year, the overall average edx is 2.11¢/mi, corresponding to a green score of 37.